jpalacios90-cmd/RPS---N.E.T/README.md

 It even includes safeguards to handle keyboard interruptions or unexpected inputs gracefully.

-It also save your latest game that you can view or share as a text file.
+It also save your latest game in a text file that you can share or delete to begin anew.

+As long as you have this file all of your game will be saved.

 ---------------------------------------------------------------------------------------------------------------------------------------